Eight Capital analysts David Talbot and Joseph Fars recently gave their four battery metals stocks to watch this year. INN looked into them.

 Current price: C$4.27; year-to-date gain: 17.89 percent

-Cobalt 27 Capital is a battery metals streaming company offering exposure to metals integral to key technologies of the electric vehicle and energy storage markets.
-The company owns 2,905.7 Mt of physical cobalt and a 32.6 percent cobalt stream on Vale’s (NYSE:VALE) Voisey’s Bay mine, beginning in 2021.
+Cobalt 27 Capital is a battery metals streaming company offering exposure to metals integral to key technologies in the EV and energy storage markets.
+The company owns 2,905.7 tonnes of physical cobalt and a 32.6 percent cobalt stream on Vale’s (NYSE:VALE) Voisey’s Bay mine, beginning in 2021.

-“An emerging diversified barometer of the entire EV sector, a portfolio of royalties and battery metal streaming assets provide lower technical and financial risk than stand-alone projects,” said Eight Capital analysts.
+“An emerging diversified barometer of the entire EV sector, a portfolio of royalties and battery metal streaming assets provide lower technical and financial risk than stand-alone projects,” said Eight Capital.

 2. Nemaska Lithium (TSX:NMX)